-- Press firmly into ungreased 9×9 inch pan.
+- Press firmly into 9x9 inch pan.

-- With mixer cream butter until fluffy.
+- Using a mixer, beat the butter until fluffy.

 - Add milk, custard powder and icing sugar.

-- Spread over bottom layer.
+- Spread evenly over the bottom layer.

 - Melt chocolate chips and butter over low heat.

-- Spread over second layer.
+- Spread on top of custard layer.